cidkagenow/speedrunstark/README.md

 ## Checkpoint 4: 💾 Deploy your contract! 🛰

-📡 Edit the `defaultNetwork` to [your choice of public EVM networks](https://ethereum.org/en/developers/docs/networks/) in `packages/hardhat/hardhat.config.ts`
+📡 Edit the `defaultNetwork` to your choice of public Stark networks in `packages/hardhat/hardhat.config.ts`

 🔐 You will need to generate a **deployer address** using `yarn generate` This creates a mnemonic and saves it locally.